AmanJain2903/ScoreIt.AI/README.md

 **6. Installable Clean Packaging**
 - Project designed with a `setup.py` so it can be installed easily via `pip install .`.

+**7. Continous Deployment**
+- Frontend deployed using vercel.
+- Backend Deployed using Render.
+- Both are auto deployed with each commit in the main branch.
+- Both have preview with dev branch.

 ---

 ## 🛠️ Development Workflow

 **Feature Branches and Bugfix Branches**

+- `main` for production
+- `dev` for staging
-- New functionalities are always developed inside feature branches: `feature/<feature-name>`.
+- New functionalities are always developed inside feature branches: `feature/<feature-name>` which are merged to dev.
-- Bugfixes are handled via `bugfix/<bug-description>` branches.
+- Bugfixes are handled via `bugfix/<bug-description>` branches which are merged to dev.
-- Releases are handled via `release/<version>` branches.
+- Releases are handled via `release/<version>` branches which are merged to dev.
-- Patches are handled via `patch/<version>` branches.
+- Patches are handled via `patch/<version>` branches which are merged to dev.
-- No direct commits are made to `main`.
+- No direct commits are made to `main` or `dev`.
-- Pull Requests (PRs) are created from feature/bugfix branches to `main`.
+- Pull Requests (PRs) are created from `dev` branche to `main`.
-- GitHub Actions automatically runs Unit and Integration tests on PRs.
+- GitHub Actions automatically runs Unit and Integration tests on PRs to `main` and `dev`.
 - Merges allowed only after all tests pass successfully.

 ✅ This workflow ensures isolated, clean, and traceable development!